Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Introduction

 In the statistical genetics and genomics literature, several approaches have been proposed for integrating \textsc{gwas} and e\textsc{qtl} data sets.
 Under the colocalization framework, methods such as \cite{nica2010candidate} and \cite{giambartolomei2014bayesian} were developed to detect colocalised \textsc{snp}s.
 However, these methods do not directly identify the potential causal genes.
 Under the transcriptome-wise association study (TWAS) framework, \cite{zhu2016integration} proposed a summary data-based Mendelian randomization method for causal gene identification, by posing some structural causality assumptions. \cite{Pediscan} developed a gene-based association method called PrediXcan that directly tests the molecular mechanisms through which genetic variation affects phenotype.
 Nevertheless, there is still a need for a quantitative measure of the genetic sharing between genes and the disease that can be estimated from the \textsc{gwas}/e\textsc{qtl} summary statistics.

 As a related but different quantity, the genetic covariance $\rho$, proposed by \cite{Bulik-Sullivan} as a measure of the genetic sharing between two traits, can be expressed using our notation as $\rho = \sum_{i=1}^n \theta_i\mu_i$.
-In addition to the difference due to the absolute value function, in the original definition of genetic covariance $\rho$, the mean vectors $\theta$ and $\mu$ represent the conditional effect sizes (i.e., conditional on all other \textsc{snp}s in the genome), whereas the mean vectors in our $T$-score correspond to the marginal effect sizes, so as to be directly applicable to the standard \textsc{gwas}/e\textsc{qtl} summary statistics.
+In addition to the difference due to the absolute value function, in the original definition of genetic covariance $\rho$, the mean vectors $\theta$ and $\mu$ represent the conditional effect sizes (i.e., conditional on all other \textsc{snp}s in the genome), whereas the mean vectors in our $T$-score correspond to the marginal effect sizes, so as to be directly applicable to the standard \textsc{gwas}/e\textsc{qtl} summary statistics (see also \cite{zhao2019cross} for recent developments under high-dimensional linear regression models).
 In addition, unlike the \textsc{ld}-score regression approach considered in \cite{Bulik-Sullivan}, our proposed method takes advantage of the fact that the support overlap between $\theta$ and $\mu$ are expected to be very sparse.